Entropy bounds for grammar compression: Expanded commentary for Section

-\section{Expanded commentary for section~\ref{sec:upper-bounds-on-grammar-compression}}
+\section{Expanded commentary for Section~\ref{sec:upper-bounds-on-grammar-compression}}

-We prove that \RePair and \Greedy stopped after certain iteration achieve $|S|H_k(S) + o(n \log \sigma)$ bits and their number of different nonterminals is small, i.e $\Ocomp(n^c)$ for some $c < 1$.
-Our analysis suggest that we can decrease value $c$ at the expense of the constant hidden in $o(n \log \sigma)$.
-This is particularly important in practical applications as it translates to grammar which have small output alphabets, and as in most compressors every symbol is encoded using prefix-free code, this reduces bitsize required to store this codes.
-In comparison certain dictionary methods, like \lzso, do not have this property, as they can produce string over a large, i.e $\Omega(\frac{n}{\log_\sigma n})$-sized alphabet, which implies a large dictionary size.
+We prove that \RePair and \Greedy stopped after certain iteration achieve $|S|H_k(S) + o(|S| \log \sigma)$ bits and their number of different nonterminals is small, i.e\ $\Ocomp(|S|^c)$ for some $c < 1$.
+Our analysis shows that we can decrease value $c$ at the expense of the constant hidden in $o(|S| \log \sigma)$.
+This is particularly important in practical applications as it translates to a grammar which has small output alphabet and, as in most compressors every symbol is encoded using prefix-free code, this reduces the bits required to store this code.
+In comparison, certain dictionary methods, like \lzso, do not have this property, as they can produce string over a~large, i.e\ $\Omega({|S|}/{\log_\sigma |S|})$-sized alphabet, which implies a large dictionary size.